zenml-io/zenml/docs/book/mlops-stacks/data-validators/data-validators.md

 test reports) as artifacts that are versioned and stored by ZenML in its Artifact Store.
-* you can access the data validation artifacts in subsequent pipeline steps or you can load them in the [the post-execution workflow](../../developer-guide/steps-pipelines/inspecting-pipeline-runs.md) to visualize them as needed.
+* you can access the data validation artifacts in subsequent pipeline steps or you can load them in the [the post-execution workflow](../../developer-guide/steps-pipelines/inspecting-pipeline-runs.md) to process them or visualize them as needed.

 Consult the documentation for the particular [Data Validator flavor](#data-validator-flavors) that you plan on using or are using in your stack for detailed information about